Adebayo Adelabu: Political life

 On March 9, 2019, Adelabu lost to Oluwaseyi Makinde of the People Democratic Party in the 2019 Oyo gubernatorial election in Oyo state.

 In 2022, he resigned from the All Progressive Party (APC) and defected to Accord party after he lost the primary election to Teslim Folarin who emerged as the APC gubernatorial candidate.
-He emerged and will be contesting for the Governor of Oyo state under the umbrella of Accord Party after the previous candidate Ayodele Oyajide stepped down.
+He emerged and contested for the Governor of Oyo state under the umbrella of Accord Party after the previous candidate Ayodele Oyajide stepped down.

+On July 27, 2023, Adelabu was included in President Bola Ahmed Tinubu's 28-man ministerial nomination.

+He was made minister of power by president Bola Tinubu on August 16, 2023.